nopaixx/MaketsGA/README.md

 # MaketsGA
 Hands On Neural Network inside Metatrader

-In this article, we attempt an approach to the use of architecture and modeling of deep neural networks INSIDE metatrader 5 plataform "In the box" without external librarys.
+In this article, we attempt an approach to the use of architecture and modeling of deep neural networks inside metatrader 5 plataform "IN THE BOX" without external librarys.

 # Mandatory Literature